nextflow-io/nf-validation/docs/contributing/setup.md

 ## Change and preview the docs

-The docs are generated using [mkdocs](https://www.mkdocs.org/).
-To change the docs, edit the files in the [docs/](docs/) folder and run the following command to generate the docs (after installing mkdocs via `pip install mkdocs`):
+The docs are generated using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+To change the docs, edit the files in the [docs/](docs/) folder and run the following command to generate the docs (after installing mkdocs via `pip install mkdocs-material`):

 ```bash
 mkdocs serve